TiagoAMarques/AnIntro2RTutorial/README.md

 - [Resources to lower stats anxiety](http://www.glennanightingale.com/stats-clinic.html) - A stats clinic, a collection of resources developed by Glenna Nightingale.
 Take a peak, there's videos, shiny apps, data stories, etc.

+- [Marginal effects](https://marginaleffects.com/) - This free online book introduces a conceptual framework to clearly define statistical quantities of interest, and shows how to estimate those quantities using the `marginaleffects` package for R and Python.
+The techniques introduced can enhance the interpretability of over 100 classes of statistical and machine learning models, including linear, GLM, GAM, mixed-effects, bayesian, categorical outcomes, XGBoost, and more.

 - [Send me a suggested resource and I'll add it here]()